 Suppose user A and user B wants to decrypt the file F. The basic attributes of A is {student, school=computer science, age=20}, and the basic attributes of B is {student, school=computer science, age=17}.
-Firstly, Both A and B need to extract the extended parts of $T^$ from the ciphertext and send them with their basic attribute set to PKG.
-Then, PKG verifies and generates the new attribute set {student, school not software-engineering, age<18} for A, and the new attribute set {student, school not software-engineering, age=17} for B. The corresponding private keys are generated using these new attribute sets by PGK concurrently.
-Obviously, the attribute set of user B doesn't satisfy the access policy, hence user A can decrypt the file F while user B can't.
+Firstly, Both A and B need to extract the extended parts of T^ from the ciphertext and send them with their basic attribute set to PKG.
+Then, PKG verifies and generates the new attribute set {student, school not software-engineering, age > 18} for A, and the new attribute set { student, school not software-engineering, age = 17} for B. The corresponding private keys are generated using these new attribute sets by PGK concurrently.
+Obviously, user B's attribute set doesn't satisfy the access policy, hence user A can decrypt the file F while user B can't.